taekyung-leee/data-science-bootcamp/README.md

     Provincial Half Colours: within 5 minutes of qualifying time/ Provincial Scroll: within 10 minutes of qualifying time/ No award: More than 10 minutes of qualifying time.

+# 2: Holiday.py
+A simple calculation for holiday cost/
+1. city_flight: user chooses which city to fly to./
+2. num_nights: The number of nights they will be staying at a hotel./
+3. rental_days: The number of days that they will be hiring a car for./ /
+4. hotel_cost: This function take the num_nights as an argument, and return a total cost for the hotel stay./ default price per night is £110.
+5. plane_cost: This function take the city_flight as an argument and return a cost for the flight./
+6. car_rental: This function take the rental_days as an argument and return the total cost of the car rental./ default rental price per day is £80./
+7. holiday_cost: prints out the total cost for flights, hotel, and car rental.